Integer complexity: Stability and self-similarity: Introduction

 \section{Introduction}

-The \emph{complexity} of a natural number $n$, denoted $\cpx{n}$, is the least number of $1$'s needed to write it using any combination of addition and multiplication, with the order of the operations specified using parentheses grouped in any legal nesting.
+The \emph{integer complexity} of a natural number $n$, denoted $\cpx{n}$, is the least number of $1$'s needed to write it using any combination of addition and multiplication, with the order of the operations specified using parentheses grouped in any legal nesting.
 For instance, $n=11$ has a complexity of $8$, since it can be written using $8$ ones as but not with any fewer than $8$.
-This notion was implicitly introduced in 1953 by Kurt Mahler and Jan Popken \cite{MP}, and was later popularized by Richard Guy \cite{Guy, UPINT}.
+This notion was introduced by Kurt Mahler and Jan Popken \cite{MP} and by Richard Guy \cite{Guy, UPINT}.

 Integer complexity is approximately logarithmic, and in particular it satisfies the bounds